 sudo aptitude install winehq-stable

-This will install Wine on your Ubuntu 20.04 system along with all required packages.
+That’s it.
+This will install Wine on your Ubuntu 22.04 or 20.04 system along with all required packages.

 To use wine we need to login to the GUI desktop of your Ubuntu system.
-After that Download a windows .exe file like PuTTY on your system and open it with Wine as below screenshot or use following command.
+After that Download, a windows .exe file like PuTTY on your system and open it with Wine as below screenshot or use the following command.